-Coinbase and Coinbase Pro are two of the most popular cryptocurrency exchanges, with hundreds of billions of dollars traded through both platforms in 2020 alone.
+Coinbase and Coinbase Pro are two of the most popular cryptocurrency exchanges, with hundreds of billions of dollars traded through the platforms annually.
 They are both designed to help users buy, sell, and trade cryptocurrency.

-Both Coinbase and Coinbase Pro are owned by Coinbase Global, Inc., but they offer very different platforms for trading cryptocurrency.
+Coinbase Global, Inc. owns both Coinbase and Coinbase Pro, but they offer very different platforms for trading cryptocurrency.
 While Coinbase is aimed at helping beginner investors make their first cryptocurrency purchase, Coinbase Pro is a professional-level trading platform aimed at active traders.

 The biggest difference between the two platforms is their user interface.
-Coinbase offers a clean, simple way to buy and sell cryptocurrency with only a few options on how to place orders.
+Coinbase offers a clean, simple way to buy and sell cryptocurrency with only a few options for placing orders.
 Coinbase Pro, on the other hand, gives users advanced charting and trading options, giving superior control for advanced traders.

 We’ve reviewed both platforms based on their supported currencies, security, fees, features, and more so you can decide which option is right for you.